simbo/action-semver-release-action/README.md

 ### Creating a new Version

-Use `npm version <major|minor|patch>` which will update `package.json` and create a git tag for the respective version.
+Use `npm run release -- <major|minor|patch>` which will update `package.json` and create a git tag for the respective version.

 A release workflow will pick up the tag when pushed to GitHub, create a release and move major, minor and latest tags accordingly.

-To publish the release into the GitHub marketplace go [releases](https://github.com/simbo/action-semver-release-action/releases) and update the release.
+To publish the release into the GitHub marketplace open [releases](https://github.com/simbo/action-semver-release-action/releases) and update the release for marketplace publishing.

 ## License and Author